ChatGPT vs. Copilot: Which AI Should You Use?

 The three AI tools under the Copilot umbrella are:

-• Copilot (formerly Bing Chat).
+• Copilot.
 This standalone AI chatbot is similar to ChatGPT, offering text generation and web information retrieval with Bing integration.

-The free version (Copilot) is a good option for casual users who don’t need Microsoft 365 integration and have modest image generation needs (this functionality can vary with the free version.)
-The paid versions are ideal for those who heavily rely on Microsoft 365, need to generate a lot of images, or want to create custom chatbots.
+The free version (Copilot) is a good option for casual users who don't need Microsoft 365 integration and have modest image generation needs (this functionality can vary with the free version).
+The paid version ($20 per user per month) is ideal for those who heavily rely on Microsoft 365, need to generate a lot of images, or want to create custom chatbots.

 What can you do with ChatGPT and Copilot?

 As AI chatbots, ChatGPT and Copilot support a wide range of functionalities.
-They can assist users with tasks like answering research questions, providing recommendations, offering customer support, and facilitating transactions.
+They can help users with tasks like answering research questions, providing recommendations, offering customer support, and facilitating transactions.

 Their chatbot functions maintain a user-friendly and personalized experience by processing context, user preferences, and historical interactions.
-They’re also great for summarizing and simplifying complex topics, which can streamline how you learn.
+They're also great for creating summaries and simplifying complex topics, which can streamline how you learn.
+Just be sure not to use them as a single source of truth; they are aids to learning, but their propensity for hallucinating means they should be treated only as supplements.

 Both tools also make great coding assistants.
-Programmers can use ChatGPT’s and Copilot’s APIs to perform a number of coding tasks using a variety of programming languages, such as Python, and integrate advanced AI capabilities into their applications.
+Programmers can use Copilot's and ChatGPT's APIs to perform a number of coding tasks using a variety of programming languages, such as Python, and integrate advanced AI capabilities into their applications.

-Below are some of the ways users are successfully implementing ChatGPT and Copilot into their workflows.
+In the following sections, we discuss some ways users have successfully implemented ChatGPT and Copilot into their workflows.

 Customer support